 - Working with staff on other priority projects as needs arise

 Ideal candidates have knowledge of or an interest in domestic and international economic policy issues.
 We're looking for strong attention to detail, robust writing skills, academic and/or professional research experience, and enthusiasm for collaborating in a team setting with people of diverse backgrounds.
 Working toward or having completed an undergraduate degree in economics, finance, public policy, or related field is a plus but not required.
 Positive attitude and enthusiasm is a must!

 To apply, email your updated resume to [email protected] and include the name of the position(s) you are seeking in the subject line.
 Please mention if you are open to multiple positions in your email if that is the case.
 We are accepting applications on a rolling basis and have the capacity to take on four to six associates in the cohort.
 While this is an unpaid internship, we enthusiastically work with the student and their college to offer academic credit.
-The Fall term runs from August 23 to December 17.
+The Summer term runs from May 17 to August 18.
 Note: This internship can be completed entirely virtually but preference may be given to Associates who can participate in person.